Adiie0001/Adiie0001/README.md

 > Building scalable SaaS and ERP solutions with 2+ years of professional experience
 ---
 ### 🚀 About Me
-- 🔭 Recently worked at **MICM Net Solutions** as a Software Developer
+- 🔭 Currently working as a **Freelance .NET Developer** building scalable SaaS solutions
 - 💼 **2+ years** of experience in enterprise application development
 - 🌱 Specialized in **ASP.NET Core, C#, JavaScript, and SQL**
 - 🎯 Achieved **99.9% uptime** on production systems